 First Test Day

 Mike, Jeff, and I all went on the same day.
 We tested with two other people—so a group of five.
 I ended up being the first to go.

 The instructor was incredibly impatient, and he started out his explanation of the test (which they do before every test, because the course is so ridiculous) by asking if we could all speak Japanese.
 So he was already really uncomfortable, which made everyone else nervous.

-I fucked up the crank really badly, and the instructor was impatient the entire time, pretty much rushing me through everything.
-He didn’t even let me finish the test after I fucked up.
+I screwed up the crank really badly, hitting one of the poles that represents a wall, and the instructor was impatient the entire time, pretty much rushing me through everything.
+He didn’t even let me finish the test after I messed up.
 He just kept saying, “Out out out out out out out out out out out out out out out out.”

 Yeah.
 I get it.
 Asshole.